Singaporean Mandarin Database

 SAMPLE SENTENCE

-Admiralty Market will be closed from today onwards, to carry out a two-year major upgrade.
-Tomorrow, the tenants will move to a temporary market situated 200 metres away, located next to the Woodlands Galaxy Community Club.
-All 17 stalls relocated to the temporary market will open for business within a week.
+Admiralty Market will be closed from today for a two-year major upgrade.
+Tomorrow, stallholders will move to a temporary market situated 200 metres away, next to Woodlands Galaxy Community Club.
+All 17 relocated stalls will open for business within a week.
 (Lianhe Zaobao, 16/6/2019)

 其他地区用语